mp-sec/azure-siem-tutorial/README.md

 ![Untitled](https://user-images.githubusercontent.com/99374038/179133419-a4c24600-b44c-451a-8255-d7e4401976cd.png)
 Next is to name the VM and specify which regional data centre it will be running from.
 The name can be whatever you want, but the region should be one that is accessible to you.
 While doing this lab, I did find that some regions would give me issues.
 If that occurs, then just choose a similar one.
 For me, US West 2 and US West 3 worked:
 ![image](https://user-images.githubusercontent.com/99374038/179133703-d3a093ad-f507-4923-b1ff-7dd03548606d.png)
 Under the administator account section, give a name and password to the VM that you will remember.
 When you use Remote Desktop to get access to the VM, you will need these credentials.
 I suggest putting them in a Notepad file.
-Before moving on to the disk settings, click the checkbox for the multi-tenant licensing agreement:
+Do not use simple passwords, because this VM is a honeypot, you can expect thousands of potential connections that may try and use common passwords from files like RockYou.txt, or brute force, dictionary, or rainbow table attacks.
+Choose something unique to prevent this.
+Before moving on to the disk settings, click the checkbox for the multi-tenant licensing agreement to agree to it:
 ![image](https://user-images.githubusercontent.com/99374038/179134179-f648e625-e58d-426c-ba39-d2f6f53387b9.png)
 In the disk settings, you can click next.
 There should be no changes required.